Jack-Lin626/notes/wpa_supplicant.md

 -----------
 #### WEP
  - Wireless Encryption Protocol
- - Established in 1999
+ - Published in 1999
- - Replaced by WPA
+ - Replaced by WPA, TKIP
  - Old, flawed

 #### WPA
  -  Wi-Fi Protected Access
- -  Established in 2003
+ -  Published in 2003
  -  Replaced by WPA2
  -  WPA = IEEE 802.11i draft 3 = IEEE 802.1X/EAP + WEP/TKIP
+ -  WPA Enterprise
+ -- A.K.A.
+WPA-EAP
+ -- Used in enterprise
+ -- Using **IEEE 802.1X/EAP**
+ -- Requires a Radius server
+  - WPA Personal
+ -- A.K.A.
+WPA-PSK
+ -- Used for individual
+ -- Using **Pre-Share-Key** instead of IEEE 802.1X/EAP -- More vulnerable, but convenient

 #### WPA2
  -  Wi-Fi Protected Access II
- - Established in 2004
+ -  Published in 2004
- - Dominant method nowadays,
+ -  Dominant method
  -  WPA2 = IEEE 802.11i = IEEE 802.1X/EAP + WEP/TKIP/CCMP
+ -  WPA2 Enterprise
+ -- A.K.A.
+WPA2-EAP
+ -- Used in enterprise
+ -- Using **IEEE 802.1X/EAP**
+ -- Requires a Radius server
+  - WPA2 Personal
+ -- A.K.A.
+WPA2-PSK
+ -- Used for individual
+ -- Using **Pre-Share-Key** instead of IEEE 802.1X/EAP -- More vulnerable, but convenient

 #### WAP3
  - Wi-Fi Protected Access III
  - Announced in 2018

 #### TKIP
+ - Temporal Key Integrity Protocol
+ - An encryption way
+ - An improvement of WEP
+ - Replaced by CCMP
+ - Published in 2002
+ -

 #### CCMP